Remembering the Port Town of Alappuzha

-Alappuzha -The land between the sea and the lake woven together with man-made canals, the master piece of Raja Kesavadas, and the proud port town of Travancore designed to compete with the Dutch and Portuguese ports in Kerala, which took shape in 1700s, is now a plaintive town.
+Alappuzha- The land stitched together by man-made canals between the sea and the lake, the masterpiece of Raja Kesavadas, and the magnificent port town of Travancore built to combat the Dutch and Portuguese ports in Kerala, which emerged in the 1700s, is now a gloomy town.

 Occupations and functions of the town evolved out of international trade and port dealings.
 Gujaratis, Rajasthanis, Tamilians, etc. were brought here to do trade.
-Spices, coir, copra and timber were brought to the port to be exported.
-Vestiges of the past glory can still be seen in the form of canals, sea pier, railway tracks, warehouses, etc.
+Spices, coir, copra, and lumber were shipped out of the port.
+Canals, sea piers, railway tracks, warehouses, and other remnants of the previous greatness can still be seen.
+Vestiges of the past glory can still be seen in the form of canals, sea piers, railway tracks, warehouses, etc.

-Later, when the Cochin port emerged, Alappuzha port lost its importance.
-Port buildings, sea pier, railway tracks were left abandoned.
-Many of the warehouses and go-downs got converted into coir and copra factories.
-Much later labour problems led to the collapse of factories as well.
+Later, when the Cochin port emerged, Alleppey port lost its importance.
+The port buildings, sea pier, railway tracks were left abandoned.
+Many of the warehouses and godowns got converted into coir factories and copra factories.
+Much later labour problems led to the collapse of these factories as well.
+This unique place which originated as a port town, and evolved into an industrial centre, has now come to a standstill and is almost dying.
+It is now a museum of the international maritime trade and coir industry of Kerala.
+Very few coir factories remain.
+Whatever's left is on the point of being shut down.
+The abandoned port buildings and sea pier are devoid of human settlement.

-The remaining few elderly people from the glorious times of Alappuzha has faded memories of the buzzing town.
-Soon, within a nick of time, all the remnants of this glorious town will ebb away into a distant past if not for the preservation and rejuvenation of whatever is remaining.
+The remaining few elderly people from the glorious times of Alleppey have faded memories of the buzzing town.
+Soon, all the remnants of this glorious town will ebb away into a distant past, if not for the preservation and rejuvenation of whatever is remaining under the Alappuzha Heritage Project.